trallnag/exec-cmds-defer-errors/README.md

 ## Project status

-The project is maintained by me, [trallnag](https://github.com/trallnag), and I am interested in keeping it alive as I am actively using it.
+The project is maintained by me, [Tim](https://github.com/trallnag), and I am interested in keeping it alive as I am actively using it.

+I'm also using the project to test out various tools and workflows.

 I'm also using the project to test out various tools and workflows.